 Financial Disclosure Statements

-NOAA Fisheries is proposing changes to the regulations that address procedures to make determinations on voting recusals of council members appointed to the eight Regional Fishery Management Councils.
+NOAA Fisheries published a final rule with changes to the regulations that address procedures to make determinations on voting recusals of council members appointed to the eight Regional Fishery Management Councils.
 The councils are key partners in the regional, science-based, and transparent fishery management process.